cpburnz/minecraft-mod-package/README.rst

 TODO
 ----

-- Command to generate skeleton project.
+- Create "init" command to generate skeleton project.

+- Refactor "build" command.

-- Command to copy package to minecraft directory.
+- Create "install" command to copy jar to minecraft directory.

-- Command to run minecraft using proper Forge profile.
+- Create "run" command to run minecraft using proper Forge profile.

 - Tutorial for how to build and package *pymod*.